kintone-labs/kintone-java-sdk/docs/reference/authentication.md

 # Authentication

 Authentication module will be used by [Connection](../connection).
-This module allows we authenticate with kintone app by password authenticator or API token authenticator.
+This modules allows authentication with kintone app by password authenticator or API token authenticator.
 This module also supports basic authenticator.

 !!! warning